Honours Bachelor of Science - Nursing

 Selection Process

 Applicants may be ranked based on academic grades.
 A minimum grade of 70% in each of the four (4) courses is required.
-An overall minimum GPA of 75% is recommended for all applicants.
+An overall minimum GPA of 75% is required for all applicants.

 Additional Information